MaastrichtU-IDS/UM_KEN3140_SemanticWeb/README.md

 If you are working or studying at Maastricht University you can have access to the Data Science Research Infrastructure (DSRI).
 If you don't already have access to the DSRI you can [visit this page](https://maastrichtu-ids.github.io/dsri-documentation/docs/access-dsri).

 You can easily start this repository in JupyterLab on the DSRI using the JupyterLab template in the Catalog.
+First create a project if you don't already have one.
+Use something like `workspace-lastname` for the name.

-When you are requested to enter the parameters of your JupyterLab instance you can provide the URL of this repository (https://github.com/MaastrichtU-IDS/UM_KEN3140_SemanticWeb) to be automatically cloned in JupyterLab.
+You can then go to the tab **+Add**, and click **From Catalog**, search for JupyterLab template in the Catalog (make sure the template checkbox is checked).
+When you are requested to enter the parameters of your JupyterLab instance you can provide the URL of this repository: `https://github.com/MaastrichtU-IDS/UM_KEN3140_SemanticWeb` to be automatically cloned in JupyterLab.

 See the [documentation to start JupyterLab on the DSRI](https://maastrichtu-ids.github.io/dsri-documentation/docs/deploy-jupyter) for more details.